 The Jane Coffin Childs Fund provides post-doctoral funding for research.
-One thing that is attractive to Sponsors is the rigorous process that the Fund uses in selecting these applicants and the excellent Board of Scientific Advisers who determines who is funded.
+One thing that is attractive to our philanthropic partners is the rigorous process that the Fund uses in selecting these applicants and the excellent Board of Scientific Advisers that selects who is funded.